tenapato/discord-school-bot/README.md

     ![Bot start](/img/img3.PNG)

     g) To detach from the screen use Ctrl+A+D, after that you can close the terminal normally
-## How to customize the Discord bot code
+## How to customize the Discord Bot

 a) At the beginning of the code the is a template that shows you how classes should be added